The Following Blog Posts Contain Information Related To:

 What is the likelihood of a doctor winning a plastic surgery defamation case against a disgruntled patient?

-That the post contained a false statement of fact that caused professional harm;
+The post contained a false statement of fact that caused professional harm;

-That the defendant negligently or purposefully posted the offending statements.
+The defendants negligently or purposefully posted the offending statements.

 Plastic Surgery Defamation Case Study: Loftus v.
 Nazari – A Cautionary Tale For Plastic Surgeons